json-schema-org/website/pages/understanding-json-schema/reference/type.md

 ### Built-in Formats

 It should be noted that `format` is not limited to a specific set of valid values or types.
-Users may define additional custom formats, but the built-in formats apply only to the `string` type.
-Below, we cover the formats defined in the JSON Schema specification.
+Users may define their own custom formats including ones that work with JSON data types other than `string`, such as `number`.
+Below, we cover the formats specified in the JSON Schema specification.

 #### Dates and Times